SwEng2-2025i/MJ7h/laboratories/laboratory_1/1000790737/README.md

 - Makes algorithms interchangeable
 - Eliminates conditional statements
 - Easy to add new channel types
+- By removing the handler's responsibility from the chain, there is no need to alter the chain to make changes to the algorithm

 ### 3. **Singleton Pattern**
 **Location**: [`adapters/outbound/logger.py`](adapters/outbound/logger.py)